 Stock indexes

-Investors use various stock indexes when benchmarking investment portfolios.
-These indexes can also be used for benchmarking in business as they list best-performing companies in various industries.
+Investors use various stock indexes to benchmark investment portfolios.
+These indexes can also be used for business benchmarking, as they list the best-performing companies in various industries.
 The indexes can also be used as the first stop for historical data that helps uncover industry trends.

 News and social media